liamoconnor87/VisitGotham/README.md

 Acknowledgements
 ----------------
-- I recieved inspiration for this project from [Visit New York](https://www.visitnewyork.com)
+- I received inspiration for this project from [Visit New York](https://www.visitnewyork.com)
-- I recieved inspiration for this project from [NYCgo](https://www.nycgo.com)
+- I received inspiration for this project from [NYCgo](https://www.nycgo.com)
-- I recieved inspiration for this project from [Central Park Zoo](https://centralparkzoo.com)
+- I received inspiration for this project from [Central Park Zoo](https://centralparkzoo.com)
-- I recieved mentorship on this project from [Precious "Jedi Master" Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/)
+- I received mentorship on this project from [Precious 'Jedi Master' Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/)